hellocoop/hello.dev/src/documentation/provider-hint.md

 # Provider Hint

 When Hellō does not know the user's preferred provider (new user or new browser), they are presented with a recommended list of providers to choose from, with the option to show all the other supported providers.
-New users are not overwhelmed with the choices, while still providing choice.
+This minimizes the risk that a new user is overwhelmed by all the available options, while still providing choice.

-You can control which providers are recommended by passing the `provider_hint` parameter.
-You can add providers by providing one or more space separated slugs:
+If would like to change which providers are recommended to better align with your users' preferences, you can pass a `provider_hint` query parameter in your authorization request.
+You add providers by providing one or more space separated slugs:

 <p style="background: #282c34; color: white; word-break: break-all; border-radius: 6px; padding:  1.25rem 1.5rem; font-weight: 500; font-family: Consolas, Monaco, 'Andale Mono', 'Ubuntu Mono', monospace;">
   https://wallet.hello.coop/authorize<br>